 - Remove boat cover or shrink-wrap from boat. - Remove Duct tape from exhaust flaps. - Charge and install battery in boat.
 Follow all safety precautions associated with changing batteries. - De-winterize engine using engine manufacturer's specifications. - Check propeller shaft alignment.
 Tighten coupling hardware. - Check engine compartment for nesting animals.
 Clean as needed. - Reinstall seat cushions from storage. - Check entire engine for signs of cracks caused by freeze damage.
 Check all hose clamps for tightness.
-Install bilge drain plugs: transom, T-handle plug and ski locker drain plug. - Reinstall propeller assembly. - If not performed during winterization, perform annual maintenance at this time. - If boat is equipped with optional fresh-water cooling, and was drained at winterization, fill at this time. - Turn fuel shut-off valve to the On position.
-(Handle is in line or parallel with the fuel line.)
-Turn key on and off 2-3 times to allow fuel to return to engine, then start engine.
+Install bilge drain plugs: transom, T-handle plug and ski locker drain plug. - Reinstall propeller assembly. - If not performed during winterization, perform annual maintenance at this time. - If boat is equipped with optional fresh-water cooling, and was drained at winterization, fill at this time. - Turn key on and off 2-3 times to allow fuel to return to engine, then start engine.
 When engine starts, watch gauges closely, and watch for abnormal readings.